 Was a Location Mentioned Before

 Most commonly, people chose to scatter ashes in a location that was special to the person.
 A spot that held meaning in some way.
-I have personally been to a scattering of the ashes ceremony that was at a scenic bike trail that she liked to ride on.
+I have personally been to a scattering of the ashes ceremony that was at a scenic bike trail that the decedent liked to ride on.
 I have heard of ceremonies being conducted near a lake that the recently deceased liked to go on dates at.
 Some choose to scatter the ashes off of their back patio.
 A farmer might choose to scatter the ashes over his field.

 Returning to Nature